Fraunhofer-AISEC/archie/README.md

 targ rem:localhost:1234
 ```
 QEMU will wait unil the GDB session is attached.
 The debugging mode is only suitable for the analysis of a low number of faults.
 Stepping through a large amount of faults is cumbersome.
 This should be considered when adjusting the JSON files.

+#### Unicorn Engine

+Instead of QEMU, the unicorn engine can be used for emulating the experiments.
+This feature can be used interchangeably with the QEMU emulation without the need to adjust any of the configuration files.
+One exception for this are register faults, which have different target addresses between the two versions.
+The mapping for the registers can be looked up in the source code of unicorn's [Rust bindings](https://github.com/unicorn-engine/unicorn/tree/master/bindings/rust/src).
+To enable this feature the *--unicorn* flag can be set.

+Using the unicorn engine can result in a substantial increase in performance.
+However, this mode is not capable of emulating any features related to the hardware of the target platform such as interrupts or communication with devices.